Probate Conservatorships of Person, Estate or Both

 We have a long history of providing quality services in all aspects of management of Conservatorships.
 In making medical, residential and care giving decisions we respect the individuality and dignity of our conservatees, honoring their expressed preferences to the highest degree possible.
 We support all beneficial relationships in the lives of those we protect.
 We are skilled in the management of estates, regardless of complexity, and in the maximization of income and benefits.
 We apply compassion, creativity, an extensive knowledge base and well-informed diligence to the performance of our statutory duties.

-LPS Conservatorships of Person Only or Person and Estate Understanding of the frustrations suffered by mentally ill individuals and those who assist them is a key element of successful LPS conservatorship management.
-It is vitally import to assess needs correctly and utilize all available resources and expertise in order to protect and support LPS conservatees as they face their many challenges.
+LPS Conservatorships of Person Only or Person and Estate Understanding of the frustrations suffered by individuals with mental illness and those who assist them is a key element of successful LPS conservatorship management.
+It is vitally important to assess needs correctly and utilize all available resources and expertise in order to protect and support LPS conservatees as they face their many challenges.

 We have had significant experience with the initiation and management of LPS Conservatorships both in our current practice and from service at the supervisory level of the LPS program of the Los Angeles County Public Guardian.
 We are familiar with the structure of the LPS statute and how it is uniquely applied to each conservatee.
 We are accustomed to functioning within legal parameters while respecting the dignity and preserving remaining rights and freedoms of conservatees.